aitorbernis/PUBLIC-CHESS/README.txt

         [ rW1, knW1, bW2, qW, kW, bW1, knW2, rW2 ]
     ]

-    As you can see, the pW1 (pawn) is not at A4.
+    As you can see, the pW1 (pawn) is now at A4.

 The Click Handler: